telerik/maui-docs/controls/pdfviewer/events.md

 # Events

-This article explains alll events the Telerik PDF Viewer for .NET MAUI provides.
+The Telerik UI for .NET MAUI PDF Viewer provides various events that allow you to control the behavior of the component.

-## Event when elements in the page are loaded
+## Page Elements Loaded

-PdfViewer privdes an event that is raised when all elements in the page are loaded&mdash;`PageElementsLoaded`.
+The PDF Viewer raises the `PageElementsLoaded` event when all elements on the page are loaded.
 Use this event to alter the page content before it is rendered.
 This event is raised on a background thread.

 The `PageElementsLoaded` event handler receives two parameters:
-	* `sender`&mdash;The PdfViewer control.
+* `sender`&mdash;The PDF Viewer control.
-	* `PageElementsLoadedEventArgs`&mdash;Object which has a reference to the  `Page`(`RadFixedPage`).
+* `PageElementsLoadedEventArgs`&mdash;The Object which has a reference to the `Page`(`RadFixedPage`).

-**Example**
+The following example demonstrates how to use the `PageElementsLoaded` event:

 <snippet id='pdfviewer-page-elements-loaded' />

-And the event handler:
+The next example shows how to add the event handler:

 <snippet id='pdfviewer-page-element-loaded-event' />

-## Handling exceptions in the source
+## Handling Exceptions in the Source

-In certain cases PDF Viewer will not be able to load the passed PDF document - it can be due to invalid stream/inaccessible URL or some invalid data in the document itself.
-PdfViewer provides a way to catch these cases through its `SourceException` event.
-In addition, you could show a user-friendly message to the users through `SourceExceptionTemplate`.
+In some cases, the PDF Viewer will fail to load the passed PDF document.
+The reason can be an invalid stream/inaccessible URL or invalid data in the document itself.
+To handle these corner cases, use the `SourceException` event of the PDF Viewer.
+In addition, you can show a user-friendly message to the users through `SourceExceptionTemplate`.

-Check the example below which shows how to use the RadPdfViewer API for handling source exceptions.
+The example below shows how to use the `RadPdfViewer` API for handling source exceptions.

-**1,.** Define RadPdfViewer control and apply a `SourceExceptionTemplate`.
+**1,.** Define the `RadPdfViewer` control and apply a `SourceExceptionTemplate`.
 The snippet below demonstrates a sample template with only one Label which holds the message.

 <snippet id='pdfviewer-source-exception-xaml' />